Chris Packham accuses Sunak of playing ‘political football’ with green policies

 The presenter invited the public to take part in his “peaceful, democratic” protest in person or on social media by printing or downloading his posters.

-He said: “You can post it in the post, you can post it in your window, you can post it in the letterbox of your constituent party office or go bold- print and post it on your chest!”
+He said: “You can post it in the post, you can post it in your window, you can post it in the letterbox of your constituent party office or go bold ... print and post it on your chest!”

+Energy secretary Grant Shapps said the commitment for new oil and gas licences will “drive forward our energy independence and our economy for generations”.

+He said in a statement: “In the wake of Putin’s barbaric invasion of Ukraine, our energy security is more important than ever.
+The North Sea is at the heart of our plan to power up Britain from Britain so that tyrants like Putin can never again use energy as a weapon to blackmail us.”

 Join our commenting forum